Interview with R.H. Politz about “Love, Lust, and Conspiracy”

 RH: Well, I’m glad you and, I guess, everyone here enjoyed them but, if you think about it, “Love, Lust and Conspiracy” is really about that deep passionate love we all wish we had.

-NOTE: Karen’s newsletter is only for the members (all ladies) of her book club and, as such, has a very small circulation so I’m sure no major publicity will result.
 They’re a very friendly group and it was fun to talk about how “Love, Lust and Conspiracy” came to be and even more fun to verbally spar with an inquisitive reporter about who the real people are.
 I wish I had the time to do this more often but, alas….
 Maybe again sometime.